 Pursuant to Rule 22e-4 under the 1940 Act, the Fund may not acquire any "illiquid investment" if, immediately after the acquisition, the Fund would have invested more than 15% of its net assets in illiquid investments that are assets.
 An "illiquid investment" is any investment that the Fund reasonably expects cannot be sold or disposed of in current market conditions in seven calendar days or less without the sale or disposition significantly changing the market value of the investment.
-The Fund has implemented a liquidity risk management program and related procedures to identify illiquid investment.
+The Fund has implemented a liquidity risk management program and related procedures to identify illiquid investments pursuant to Rule 22e-4.
+The 15% limits are applied as of the date the Fund purchases an illiquid investment.
 It is possible that the Fund's holding of illiquid investment could exceed the 15% limit, for example as a result of market developments or redemptions.